hanqicode/PerkTreeForMyself/README.md

 # BootcampForMyself
-This is a bootcamp for myself to learn and share the software knowledge and skills.
+This is a Bootcamp for me to learn and share software knowledge and skills.

 # In Progress
 N/A

 # To-do List
+1. Java/EasyMock
-1. Java/Test/EasyMock
+1. Java/Mockito
-1. Java/Test/Mockito
+1. Java/Lombok

 # Table of Contents
-N/A
+## Java